jharwell/sierra/docs/src/platform/rosrobot/batch_criteria.rst

 See :term:`Batch Criteria` for a thorough explanation of batch criteria, but the short version is that they are the core of SIERRA--how to get it to DO stuff for you.
 The following batch criteria are defined which can be used with any :term:`Project`.

-- :ref:`ln-platform-rosgazebo-bc-population-size`
+- :ref:`ln-platform-rosrobot-bc-population-size`

-.. _ln-platform-rosgazebo-bc-population-size:
+.. _ln-platform-rosrobot-bc-population-size:

 System Population Size
 ======================